Amazon Prime Day 2022 dates (and first deals) announced

 Amazon has just announced the dates of Prime Day 2022, one of the biggest online sales of the year.

-Essentially Amazon's take on Black Friday, Prime Day will take place on Tuesday 12th and Wednesday 13th this year, meaning we have less than a month to wait for bargains galore.
+This year, Prime Day – essentially Amazon's take on Black Friday – will take place on Tuesday 12th and Wednesday 13th July, meaning we have less than a month to wait for bargains galore.

-Over the two days, Amazon will drop new deals every few minutes, both on the website and on the Amazon app, the latter of which actually gives members an early heads-up on the deals.
+Over the two-day sale event, Amazon will drop new deals every few minutes, both on the website and on the Amazon app, the latter of which actually gives members an early heads-up on the deals.
 And we already know some of the early deals to expect in the run up to Prime Day...

 From Tuesday 21st June, Amazon will be discounting its own devices, including the Echo Dot (3rd and 4th Gen) and Echo Show 5 (2nd Gen) wireless speakers, Fire TV Cube video streamer and Fire 7 Kids Pro tablet by up to 60 per cent.